camunda-community-hub/camunda-platform-scenario/README.md

 ## An extensive example: applying for insurance with "Camundanzia"! :smile:

-The following process scenario has been executed by means of _Camunda BPM Assert Scenario_ and has been visualised with the [Camunda BPM Process Test Coverage](https://github.com/camunda/camunda-process-test-coverage) library:
+The following process scenario has been executed by means of _Camunda Platform Scenario_ and has been visualised with the [Camunda BPM Process Test Coverage](https://github.com/camunda/camunda-process-test-coverage) library:

 ![](/doc/img/insurance-application.png)